TheCherno/Hazel/.github/ISSUE_TEMPLATE/issue--bug-report.md

 A clear and concise description of what the bug is.
 A screenshot or copy of the error could be helpfull as well.

+Make sure your bug can be reproduced with the Hazel Engine and not by your own engine that you're creating alongside with Hazel.
+For issues with your own engine, we're happy to help you in [TheCherno Discord server](https://discord.gg/K2eSyQA).
+Thanks for your understanding.

  **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'